-Prince William Is Proud Princess Diana Talked About Her Own Bulimia Struggle
+Prince William Speaks Publicly About Princess Diana's #Bulimia Struggles

-Prince William is speaking out about how proud he is of his mother, Princess Diana for opening up about her bulimia battle.
-Prince William has been working with his brother Prince Harry and his wife, Princess Kate on the mental health awareness campaign called Heads Together that focuses on the issues that are ravaging the public today.
-The Royals agree that talking about issues like bulimia and other eating disorders is the best way to tackle them.
+Prince William is speaking out about how proud he is of his mother, Princess Diana, for opening up about her bulimia battle.
+Prince William has been working with his brother Prince Harry and his wife, Princess Kate, on the mental health awareness campaign called Heads Together that focuses on the issues that are ravaging the public today.
+The royals agree that talking about issues like bulimia and other eating disorders is the best way to tackle them.

 Princess Kate has also adopted a mental health cause as her own, and she believes that talking about these issues to young children in the schools is the best way to do this.
-Princess Kate served as Huffington Post editor for the day to promote her cause #youngmindsmatter and talking about the mental health concerns of young children.
+Princess Kate served as Huffington Post editor for the day to promote her cause #youngmindsmatter and talk about the mental health concerns of young children.
 Of the utmost importance according to Princess Kate is the idea that mental health concerns should not have the stigma that they currently have.
-She says she hopes that if Princess Charlotte or Prince George have any mental health problems in the future, that she and Prince William would treat them like any other health problem.
+She says she hopes that if Princess Charlotte or Prince George have any mental health problems in the future, she and Prince William would treat them like any other health problem.

 “What I did not expect was to see that time and time again, the issues that led people to addiction and destructive decision making seemed to almost always stem from unresolved childhood challenges.”